 - 1 spoonful of Magnesium;

-- 1 spoonful of the regenerative energy supplements EPIQ Protein and MD Plus Power Drink
+- One spoonful of the regenerative energy supplements EPIQ Protein and MD Plus Power Drink

 - 1 tablet of the following weight-loss / fat-burning supplements: EPIQ HEAT GC, EPIQ Ripped, MD Plus Lipoflush and MD Plus Thermo Cell

-- 1 tablet of the following muscle-growth supplements: EPIQ 3X Muscle and MD Plus G Boost
+- One tablet of the following muscle-growth supplements: EPIQ 3X Muscle and MD Plus G Boost

 - 1 tablet of the following testosterone booster supplements: MD Plus Test and EPIQ Test

-These supplements regularly used by Gatlin are formulated using amino acids, micro and macro nutrients and plant extracts.
+Gatlin uses supplements consisting of amino acids, micro and macro nutrients and plant extracts.
 They are made especially to assist the body in supporting weight loss while simultaneously enhancing protein synthesis.

 This allow athletes to train harder for longer and push their body to maintain peak performance.